ZapFile.ai

 The table above covers the measurable differences.
 There are less measurable ones worth naming.

 The no-signup tools above — all of them — are faster to use than Google Drive for a one-time transfer.
 Opening Google Drive, navigating to the right folder, uploading, setting sharing permissions, copying the link, hoping your recipient doesn't hit a sign-in wall: this workflow has more steps than it should for something as simple as handing someone a file.
-The P2P and async transfer tools reduce this to open-site, drag-file, copy-link.
+The encrypted and async transfer tools reduce this to open-site, drag-file, copy-link.

 Account-free file transfer isn't a niche requirement for privacy enthusiasts.
 It's a reasonable expectation for anyone who's thought clearly about what it means to hand a file to one specific person and never need it on a server again after that.